Get insider access

 3. Best Sounding Mid-Range Wireless Earbuds

 If you're looking for a less expensive option, consider the Samsung Galaxy Buds FE Truly Wireless instead.
 These earbuds are available for under $100 and offer solid build quality and a comfortable design.
-Out of the box, they have a relatively neutral sound profile, and their excellent bass accuracy means your audio has body and punch that doesn't overwhelm instruments and vocals.
-If you prefer a different sound, they have adjustable EQ presets.
-Unfortunately, they're only available if you own an Android device.
-While they have an ANC feature, it doesn't block out as much noise as the Samsung Galaxy Buds2 Pro True Wireless.
+They have a relatively neutral sound profile out of the box, and their excellent bass accuracy means your audio has body and punch that doesn't overwhelm instruments and vocals.
+Unlike the Nothing Ear Truly Wireless, these only have EQ presets, though, and unfortunately, the app is only available if you own an Android device.
+That said, their noise isolation punches above their price and outdoes the Nothing's ANC.

-Their continuous battery life of around six hours is also on the short side, so you'll have to top up the battery in the case during long workdays.
-Unlike the pricier options listed here, they don't have any virtual surround sound features or support for multi-device pairing.
-They also don't have volume control by default, which can be frustrating when you're trying to adjust the volume on the fly.
+Their continuous battery life of around six hours is on the short side, so you'll have to top up the battery in the charging case during long workdays.
+Unlike the top pick, the Apple AirPods Pro (2nd generation) Truly Wireless, they're simpler and don't have any virtual surround sound features.
+They also don't support multi-device pairing like the upper mid-range pick.
+Still, where it counts, these buds deliver a great sound with solid ANC, even if they lack a few niceties.

 See our review